-The Last Ride Together is one of Robert Browning's most notable dramatic monologues.
-It focuses on the wishes of a man for a last ride together with his lover and this journey is both passionate and evocative.
+'The Last Ride Together' is one of Robert Browning's most notable dramatic monologues.
+It focuses on the wishes of a man for a last ride together with his lover, and this journey is both passionate and evocative.

-- This is debateable but does open up discussion which could lead to a greater understanding of this classical poem.
+- This is debatable but does open up discussion which could lead to a greater understanding of this classical poem.
 Suffice to say, as the poem progresses it does become clear that this is no ordinary horse ride through gentle countryside.

-- This is a journey that takes place in heart and mind.
+- This is a journey that takes place in the heart and mind.
 Browning taps into the mindset of the modern man.

-In the end the speaker wishes for the journey to never end, to carry on in some eternal instant.
-For Victorian readers this was cutting edge romantic material - how could a rejected lover carry on so, and be such a complicated soul?
+In the end, the speaker wishes for the journey to never end, to carry on in some eternal instant.
+For Victorian readers, this was cutting-edge romantic material - how could a rejected lover carry on so, and be such a complicated soul?

 Robert Browning and his wife Elizabeth Barrett Browning were the most famous poetic couple of the age.
 Their publications became very popular and their life as lover-poets was well known.

-They also traveled a lot and it was on one of these journeys that Robert Browning perhaps echoed the sentiments of The Last Ride Together.
+They also traveled a lot and it was on one of these journeys that Robert Browning perhaps echoed the sentiments of 'The Last Ride Together'.

 In a letter of 1858 Elizabeth wrote to one Isa Blagden following their pleasant journey from Florence to Paris 'I was nearly sorry to arrive, & Robert suggested the facility of travelling on for ever so.'

-The Last Ride Together encapsulates Browning's principal philosophies - life is always greater than art and love is the best thing life can bring.
-Experience here on earth is the ultimate and one doesn't have to wait for heaven to have a blissful life in the here and now.
+'The Last Ride Together' encapsulates Browning's principal philosophies - life is always greater than art and love is the best thing life can bring.
+The experience here on earth is the ultimate and one doesn't have to wait for heaven to have a blissful life in the here and now.

-Although the majority of the poem is in first person mode, starting with I said, watch out for subtle changes as the stanzas progress.
+Although the majority of the poem is in first-person mode, starting with I said, watch out for subtle changes as the stanzas progress.
 The second person pronoun enters the scene, you, then again moving onto we, a natural progression as the couple unite.

 This is a demanding poem to read because of:

-- the mysterious rhyming fifth and eleventh lines in each stanza.
+- The mysterious rhyming fifth and eleventh lines in each stanza.

-- the subtle change in metrics with lines 10 and 11.
+- The subtle change in metrics with lines 10 and 11.

-- the syntax, which needs careful negotiation.
+- The syntax, which needs careful negotiation.

 - The use of dashes here and there, together with more formal punctuation, help keep the syntax challenging.